 3000 men/sheep

-Refuses to acknowledge David
+Refused to acknowledge David.

-They do not have a close relationship with their loved ones (Saul with Jonathan, Abigail with Nabal) (22:8, 25:17, 19)
+They did not have a close relationship with their loved ones (Saul with Jonathan, Abigail with Nabal) (22:8, 25:17, 19).

-They call David "the son of Jesse "
+They called David "the son of Jesse ".

-Nabal means "fool", and Saul says he has “acted like a fool” (26:21)
+Nabal means "fool", and Saul said he has “acted like a fool” (26:21).

-David's lesson
+David's lesson.

 Ch.
-24. Pushed to kill Saul, cuts off a flap of his cloak, regrets it afterward.
-Seems a bit unsure of what is the right thing to do.
+24. Pushed to kill Saul, cut off a flap of his cloak, regretted it afterward.
+Seemed a bit unsure of what would be the right thing to do.

 Ch.
-25. David intends to kill Nabal but is stopped by Abigail.
-David sees what it had led to and is happy.
-God takes the life of Nabal.
-Learns what happens if he leaves it to God.
+25. David intended to kill Nabal but was stopped by Abigail.
+David saw what it had led to and was grateful.
+God took Nabal’s life.
+Learned what would have happened if he had left it to God.

 Ch.
-26. David knows in advance that he will not kill Saul.
-He is sure that God will take care of Saul.
+26. David knew in advance he would not kill Saul.
+He was sure God would take care of Saul.

-You can learn important things in "desert periods" when you may be frustrated and do not understand what God is doing.
+One can learn important things in "desert periods" when one may be frustrated and do not understand what God is doing.
 David learned to be patient and trust God, and not take God's matter into his own hands.
-Maybe God had to humble him before he became king, so he didn't think too highly of himself.
+Maybe God had to humble him before he became king, so he would not think too highly of himself.
 He learned to follow God and not exalt himself above God.
-Therefore he became Israel's best king.
+Therefore, he became Israel's best king.
 Do you have any similar experiences?

 Samuel from the dead?
 (Ch.
 28)